pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/README.md

 > **WARNING**
 > Please note that renaming a field means the loss of data from the field in all objects using this class.

+See sub-pages of this page for detail documentation of different data types.

+### Default values

 For datatypes which support default values (currently these are Input, Date, Datetime, Numeric, Checkbox, Select and Quantity Value) you can either specify a fixed default value or you can specify a default value generator service or class which can generate a dynamic default value.
 Default values only get used if the field is empty and in case of [inheritance](../05_Class_Settings/25_Inheritance.md) being enabled also the parent's field is empty.

 A default value generator is a class which implements `\Pimcore\Model\DataObject\ClassDefinition\DefaultValueGeneratorInterface`.
 This class can generate a value based on the current data of an object.

-See sub-pages of this page for detail documentation of different data types.